 - Fillings: caramelized or sauteed onions, spinach, asparagus, cherry tomatoes, peppers, mushrooms, bacon, ham, sausage.
-All fillings should be cooked except asparagus (which will have enough time to cook in the oven if not too thick and green onions).
+All fillings should be cooked except asparagus (which will have enough time to cook in the oven if not too thick) and green onions.
 Crumbled goat cheese can be added as well.

 - Seasonings: I used thyme, Dijon mustard. salt, pepper and a dash of nutmeg.
 You could also try paprika, a bit of hot sauce, rosemary, marjoram, dry mustard.

-Tips for Brunch Strata Recipe
+Tips for Breakfast Strata

 - For 10-15 minutes less baking time, remove casseroles from fridge a let sit on counter for 20-30 minutes before baking.

 - You can skip the make-ahead step in the fridge and make the strata the same day.
 Just let the entire mixture sit for about 20-30 minutes before baking to allow time for the bread to absorb all the liquid.